ASebastian17/store-rest-api-java/README.md

-# store-rest-api-java
+# Store Rest API

-Store Rest api using java springboot
+A simple app built using SpringBoot and PostgreSQL, includes session management using JWT, and CRUD operations